QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

     </tbody>
 </table>

-If you have a temperature sensor is connected to you Thorlabs power meter you can check this option.
+If you have a temperature sensor connected to your Thorlabs power meter you can check this option.
 Do not check this option if no temperature sensor is connected to you Thorlabs device as this will lead to an error.
 The measurement results will be save under

 	C:\Users\your-username\QUAREP\PowerMeasurement\output\

+# 5. Issues
+Most issues that can occur are due to specific rights of some folder.
+Make sure that you have the right to access the folders where the config file and output is saved.
+Other issues that occur can be related to Python.
+You can test if the python script works by opening a command line interface.
+Press "Windows + R" on your keyboard and type "cmd".
+Make sure the Thorlabs Power Meter is connected to your computer via USB and is turned on.
+Now run a test command:

+	C:\Program Files\QuaRep\QUAREP-LiMi Tool Kit\python\python "C:\Program Files\QuaRep\QUAREP-LiMi Tool Kit\python\TLPM.py" 488 10 "C:\Users\your-username\QUAREP\PowerMeasurement\test.txt" 10 1 1 0

+Replace "your-username" with the actual username in your system.
+This will start to collect data from the power meter for 10 seconds saving it into a textfile under

+	C:\Users\your-username\QUAREP\PowerMeasurement\test.txt

+If data is acquired, the python script is running fine.

-# 5. Contribution
+# 6. Contribution
 Your contributions, comments and participation are very welcome.
 We are happy if you can copy and modify these macros for your needs, but if they also benefit the rest of the microscopy community we invite you to join us as a contributor.

-## 5.1 Authors
+## 6.1 Authors
 ### Macros (”Power-Measurement.lvb",”Power-Measurement-without-office.lvb")
 Arne Fallisch (Life Imaging Center, Albert–Ludwigs–Universität Freiburg) arne.fallisch@bioss.uni-freiburg.de<br />